AbdulHadi-2/Telead-Elearning-Platform/README.md

 # 🎓 E-Learning Django REST API

 A Django REST Framework-based backend for an E-Learning system.
-Uses PostgreSQL as the database.

 ---